 Plus, they’re adorable.

 Mella is my favorite.
-It has an adorable face that shows a sleepy face when it’s time for bed, a half smile face signaling that it’s not the time to get up and wake everyone else, and a smiley face signaling that it’s okay to get up.
+It has an adorable face that shows a sleepy face when it’s time for bed, a half smile for signaling that it’s not the time to get up and wake everyone else, and a smiley face signaling that it’s okay to get up.

 Keep a Regular Bedtime